richexcoder/richexcoder/README.md

 - 💬 Ask me about **Python, Opencv, HTML, CSS, Javascript, Pytorch, Tensorflow**

 - 📫 How to reach me **richardakinola9@gmail.com**

+- 💞️ I’m looking to collaborate on any project using Python, OpenCv, MySQL, and computer Vision.

 <h3 align="left">Connect with me:</h3>
 <p align="left">